Victorian fashion: 1880s dress style

-After a period of slim, train-less skirts with heavy decoration, the bustle made a re-appearance in 1883, and it featured a further exaggerated horizontal protrusion at the back.
+After a period of slim, train-less skirts with heavy decoration, an exaggerated horizontal bustle made a re-appearance in 1883.
 Due to the additional fullness, drapery moved towards the sides or front panel of the skirt instead.
 Bodices shortened, now ending above the hips.
 Skirts were much less full than the last time the bustle was in fashion in the 1870s and instead focused on a slim front with a shelf-like back protrusion.